 Government debt crises are a fact of political and economic life.
 By the middle of the 19th century most Latin American states had become what modern scholars have labeled "serial defaulters."

 Given Imperial Brazil's enviable record of government borrowing, one would expect it to undergo a broad-based revolution in private finance.
 This study shows it did not.
 Restrictive and arbitrary controls over incorporation, and regulatory barriers to entry by banks, created financial underdevelopment.
 The same political institutions that fostered credible public finance stymied innovation in private capital markets.
-In terms of its consequences for financial development, Brazil's rupture with absolutist government at independence was an inglorious revolution
+In terms of their consequences for financial development, Imperial Brazil's political institutions produced an inglorious revolution.

 PRAISE FOR INGLORIOUS REVOLUTION

 "William Summerhill...é um bruxo da pesquisa econômica"...--Elio Gaspari, historian and journalist

 "Using a vast array of archival evidence Summerhill convincingly shows that political commitment to a secure public debt was neither necessary nor sufficient to insure financial development in nineteenth century Brazil.
 A must-read for economic and financial historians and for anyone interested in the politics of financial development."--Jean-Laurent Rosenthal, California Institute of Technology